Skip to main content

 DOT (Polkadot): Polkadot, launched in 2020, is a protocol connecting different blockchains, allowing them to interoperate and share information.
 It aims to enable a completely decentralized web, facilitating the seamless transfer of data and assets across different blockchain networks.

-MATIC (Polygon): Polygon, launched in 2017, is a protocol and framework for building and connecting Ethereum-compatible blockchain networks.
+POL (Polygon): Polygon, launched in 2017, is a protocol and framework for building and connecting Ethereum-compatible blockchain networks.
 It combines the best of Ethereum and sovereign blockchains, offering solutions for scalability, usability, and security.

 ATOM (Cosmos): Cosmos, launched in 2019, is a decentralized network of independent parallel blockchains, each powered by BFT consensus algorithms like Tendermint consensus.
 It aims to create an Internet of Blockchains, enabling various blockchains to communicate and transact with each other.